What is an Antioxidant? What do they do? What foods contain Antioxidants

 Super Antioxidants

-You can’t talk about antioxidants without mentioning one truly amazing nutrient with such profound Health benefits Tumeric really is a super food.
+You can’t talk about super antioxidants without mentioning one truly amazing nutrient with such profound health benefits as Tumeric.
+It really is a superfood.

-Turmeric (Curcuma longa) Is a member of the ginger family and is grown mainly in India, China and Asia.
-Turmeric has been used extensively in cooking for both its amazing yellow colour and also its flavour.
-It is Turmeric which gives curry its colour.
+Turmeric (Curcuma longa) Is a member of the ginger family and is grown mainly in India, China, and Asia.
+Turmeric has been used extensively in cooking for both its amazing yellow color and also its flavor.
+It is Turmeric which gives curry its color.

-Currently there is a lot of research going on with Turmeric, in areas such as cancer prevention, anti-inflammatory activity, antioxidant qualities and even protective effects with the cardiovascular system, liver and digestion.
+Currently, there is a lot of research going on with Turmeric in areas such as cancer prevention, anti-inflammatory activity, antioxidant qualities, and even protective effects on the cardiovascular system, liver, and digestion.

-Turmeric has been found to have a protective effect on the Liver in a similar way to the herb Milk Thistle which is traditionally used to support the Liver.
+It has been found to have a protective effect on the Liver, similar to the herb Milk Thistle, which is traditionally used to support the Liver.

-Turmeric has been shown to protect the liver from the toxic effect of substances such as paracetamol, and may have a positive influence on conditions such as fatty liver and gallstones.
+Turmeric has been shown to protect the liver from the toxic effect of substances such as paracetamol.
+It may have a positive influence on conditions such as fatty liver and gallstones.

-Turmeric has profound anti inflammatory benefits comparable to many medications but without side effects.
+The profound anti-inflammatory benefits are comparable to many medications but without side effects.

-Turmeric s role in cancer prevention and treatment is particularly exciting.Tumeric appears to have an effect on tumour growth, migration, and also has a regulating effect on gene expression..
+Its role in cancer prevention and treatment is fascinating.
+Turmeric appears to affect tumor growth and migration and has a regulating effect on gene expression.

-This amazing Antioxidant also has huge benefits for the Gastrointestinal Tract including reducing spasm, increasing enzyme activity and inhibiting the formation of gastric ulcers
+This amazing Antioxidant also has huge benefits for the Gastrointestinal Tract, including reducing spasms, increasing enzyme activity, and inhibiting the formation of gastric ulcers.